ourarash/log-with-statusbar/README.md

 ```

 # Examples

 Several examples are available in [examples](examples) folder

 # Other Functions
+## Push and Pop
+You can add or remove lines to the status bar

 ```javascript
 // Adds one line to the status bar (See examples/push_pop_demo.js) log.statusBarTextPush(`Adding one line to the status bar`);